aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 |ISP/Public IPv4|Requires input|The CIDR block of your IP address that you wil use to connect to the Locust Dashboard.
 This limits the CIDR range from which the Locust dashboard can be accessed.|

 > **Note**
-Whilst you can modify the name of the stack, do not increase the length of its name to more than 20 characters.
-Doing so will lead to certain AWS IAM Roles being created that exceed the maximum number of allowed characters.
-More information on this can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-entity-length).
+Whilst you can modify the name of the stack, do not increase the length of its name to more than 22 characters.
+Doing so will lead to a 'CREATE_FAILED' for the stack, with an 'Invalid principal in policy' error message for either the ProxyAccessStack or the NoProxyAccessStack.
+The reason for this is an AWS Lambda function name exceeding the maximum number of allowed characters.
+More information on this can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#aws-resource-lambda-function-properties).

 When completed, click *Next*
 1. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then click *Next*.